OllieBurke/lisagap/README.md

 - Setting up realistic gap configurations for LISA
 - Generating gap masks with planned and unplanned gaps
-- Saving and loading gap configurations to/from HDF5 files
+- Saving and loading gap configurations to/from HDF5 files.
+Gap metadata can be saved to .json files
 - **Customizable smooth tapering** for frequency domain analysis
 - Quality flag generation and gap analysis

-The tutorial demonstrates real-world usage patterns and provides examples for different LISA data processing levels (L01, L2A, L2D).

-### Key Features Highlighted

-**Flexible Taper Control**: Users have complete freedom to choose their own tapering strategy for each gap type:
+The tutorial notebook can be viewed within the documentation [here] **Flexible Taper Control**: Users have complete freedom to choose their own tapering strategy for each gap type:

 ```python